 The Netherlands has no formal educational provision for children under the age of four, the age at which they can start primary school.

-Outside the formal education system there are, however, childcare facilities for young children, such as baby-sitters, nurseries and childminders.
-Childcare facilities, in the shape of out-of-school care, are also available for children of school age.
+Outside the formal education system there are, however, childcare facilities for young children.